pcrov/JsonReader/readme.md

 Work in progress.

 This is a streaming pull parser - like [XMLReader](http://php.net/xmlreader), but for JSON.
-It even keeps the relevant bits of the interface the same.
+It even keeps some relevant bits of the interface the same.

 Only supports UTF-8 encoded JSON.